lunanerdderg/Reefbackend/README.md

 * Apply Profiles to actual Subnautica game directory
 * Switch back from modded to vanilla and between Profiles
 * Eliminated all absolute (non-relative) paths, (aside from Subnautica directory, which is necessary)
+* Return only specific settings to default, not all simultaneously
+* Automatically install mod dependencies with mods
 * Set default Profile (or vanilla)

 # Building